 Modern iconographers call this set of signs Somaskanda, meaning Shiva with Uma and their son Skanda (Sa Uma Skanda).
 A part of the mural on the side walls still tells the story of what was once a colorful section of the temple.
 This Somaskanda panel, depicting Shiva and Parvati with Karthikeya sitting on Parvati’s lap, is a repeating feature of the temples built by King Rajasimha.
 It can also be found at the Shore Temple also commissioned by Rajasimha.

 Passing all the mini shrines, I had walked to the back passage of the compound where lies an idol of Murugan in black granite.

-I had completed a full circle of the temple and was back at the Sandharaprasada.
-Circumambulation of temples or deity images is an integral part of Hindu and Buddhist devotional practice (known in Sanskrit pradkshina).
+Circumambulation of temples or deity images is an integral part of Hindu and Buddhist devotional practice.
 The inner sanctum is believed to have positive energy and as the devotees go round the sanctum performing the pradkshina, the positive energy is also believed to be absorbed into them.
 I am an atheist but that doesn’t stop me from respecting faith.

-It was still early in the day and I believe it is a popular photo-shoot spot for newly wed couples, while the temple is still desolate.
+It was still early in the day and I believe the temple has become a popular photo-shoot spot for newly-wed couples.

 This temple stands as the masterpiece of Pallava’s structural architecture.
 The grandeur and beauty of this famous temple cannot be described in words but must be seen and appreciated.
-With the Sun making its way into the sky, more and more people started coming in.
+With the Sun making its way into the sky, more and more people had started coming in.